The best cafés in Paris - Citimarks

 The waiter

-Finally, there he returns, trying to imitate the inflexible stiffness of some kind of automaton while carrying his tray with the recklessness of a tight-rope walker […].
-His whole behavior looks like an act.
+Finally, there he returns, attempting to mimic the inflexible stiffness of some kind of automaton while carrying his tray with the recklessness of a tightrope walker […].
+His entire demeanor appears to be an act.

-He applies himself to chaining his movements as they were mechanisms, the one regulating the other; his gestures and even his voice seem to be mechanisms; he instills the quickness and pitiless rapidity of things in himself.
-He is playing, he is amusing himself.
+He applies himself to chaining his movements as they were mechanisms, each one regulating the other; his gestures and even his voice seem to operate like mechanisms.
+He instills in himself the quickness and pitiless rapidity of things.
+He is playing, amusing himself.
 But what is he playing?

-He is playing a waiter in a café.
+He is playing the role of a waiter in a café.
 There is nothing here that should surprise us.
 This is a game of detection and investigation.
-The child plays with his body to explore it, to study it meticulously; the waiter in the café plays with his condition in order to materialize it.
+Just as a child plays with his body to explore it, and meticulously study it, the waiter in the café plays with his condition to materialize it.

 Jean-Paul Sartre,